A New Nonprofit on the Social Network Avenue

 - Write tweets that are easy to share, include them in your emails.

 - Draw in your audience, tell them a good story that will move them.
-Perhaps highlight a volunteer of the month of the month, or how their donation helped this year…Don’t share dry statistics in all your emails, (a link to a webpage would be better) people like to know that their contributions helped the bottom line, but there are more interesting things to write about besides numbers.
+Perhaps highlight a volunteer of the month, or how their donation helped this year…Don’t share dry statistics in all your emails, (a link to a webpage would be better) people like to know that their contributions helped the bottom line, but there are more interesting things to write about besides numbers.

 - Provide value in your emails for each reader; inspire, encourage and motivate them.